General Space-Time Tradeoffs via Relational Queries: Space-Time Tradeoffs via Worst-case Optimal Algorithms

 \begin{example}[Edge Triangles Detection] For the Boolean version, it was shown in~\cite{goldstein2017conditional} that -- conditioned on the strong set disjointness conjecture -- any data structure that achieves answering time $T$ needs space $S = \Omega(|E|^2/T^2)$.
-A matching upper bound can be constructed by using a fractional edge cover $\mathbf{u}(R,S,T) = (1,1,0)$ with slack $\slack = 2$.
+A matching upper bound can be constructed by using a fractional edge cover $\mathbf{u} = (1,1,0)$ with slack $\slack = 2$.
 Thus,~\autoref{thm:main1} can be applied to achieve answering time $T$ using space $S = O(|E|^2/T^2)$.
-Careful inspection reveals that a different fractional edge cover $\mathbf{u}(R,S,T) = (1/2,1/2,1/2)$ with slack $\alpha = 1$, achieves a better tradeoff.
+Careful inspection reveals that a different fractional edge cover $\mathbf{u} = (1/2,1/2,1/2)$ with slack $\alpha = 1$, achieves a better tradeoff.
 Thus,~\autoref{thm:main1} can be applied to obtain the following corollary. \end{example}

-\begin{corollary} For a graph $G=(V,E)$, there exists a data structure of size $S = O(|E|^{3/2}/T)$ that can answer the edge triangles detection problem in $O(T)$ time. \end{corollary}
+\begin{corollary} For a graph $G=(V,E)$, there exists a data structure of size $S = O(|E|^{3/2}/T)$ that can answer the edge triangles detection problem in $O(T)$. \end{corollary}

-The data structure implied by~\autoref{thm:main1} is always better when $T \leq \sqrt{|E|}$ \footnote{All answering times $T > \sqrt{|E|}$ are trivial to achieve using linear space by using the data structure for $T' = \sqrt{E}$ and holding the result back until time $T$ has passed.
-However, in certain practical settings such as transmitting data structure over a network, it is beneficial to construct a sublinear sized structures.
-In those settings, $T > \sqrt{|E|}$ is useful.}, thus refuting the conditional lower bound in~\cite{goldstein2017conditional}.
+The data structure implied by~\autoref{thm:main1} is always better when $T \leq \sqrt{|E|}$\footnote{All answering times $T > \sqrt{|E|}$ are trivial to achieve using linear space by using the data structure for $T' = \sqrt{E}$ and holding the result back until time $T$ has passed.}, thus refuting the conditional lower bound in~\cite{goldstein2017conditional}.
 We should note that this does not imply that the strong set disjointness conjecture is false, as we have observed an error in the reduction used by~\cite{goldstein2017conditional}.

 \begin{example}[Square Detection] Beyond triangles, we consider the edge square detection problem, which checks whether a given edge belongs in a square pattern in a graph $G = (V,E)$, $ \varphi^{\bound\bound}_\square(x_1, x_2) = R_1(x_1,x_2) \land R_2(x_2,x_3) \land R_3(x_3,x_4) \land R_4(x_4,x_1).$ Using the fractional edge cover $\bu = (1/2,1/2,1/2,1/2)$ with slack $\slack =1$, we obtain a tradeoff $S = O(|E|^2/T)$. \end{example}